 • Pike Place’s iconic signs are at the bottom of a hill, the best spot for pictures is the center of the 1st & Pine Street crosswalk.

-• According to the timing on the lights, you have 25 seconds every 3 minutes to get the perfect shot!
+• The best photos, that center the sign, can be taken from the middle of the crosswalk.
+Based on the timing of the all-way crosswalk, you’ll have 25 seconds every 3 minutes to get the perfect shot!

 2. Adventure out to the Secret Rooftop Garden for pictures.

 • Just on the other size of the crowd gathered around the fish throwers, you’ll find a dim hallway leading out to a terraced rooftop garden with breathtaking views of Elliott Bay.

 • Bonus: few tourists find this spot, so you may have the entire garden to yourself!

 • It’s tricky to find, but I’ve posted directions to this well-kept secret

 3. Take a photo with Rachel the Pig & Drop Some change in her belly

 • Pike place is actually a low-income neighborhood in Seattle with many unhoused and precariously-housed residents.
 Donations support health care for locals, a senior center, and support vendors’ families if they become ill or unable to work.

 • Claims to the “best chowder” abound in the neighborhood, but take the advice of this local who has tried them all and head to Market Grill right in the thick of the market.